lucprincen/lucidian-tides/1. People/Darktow/Myrtle 'The Grin' Zain.md

 She got her nickname 'The Grin' as she grins a lot telling her grand tales, and everyone listening to her stories could witness the unsightly state of her teeth lining that grin.

-Has trained [[Backstory|T'hau]] for their first few months in Darktow as a fierce fighter.
+Has trained [[T'hau]] for their first few months in Darktow as a fierce fighter.